The Benefits of Using a Mulching Lawn Mower

 It’s completely a myth that using a mulching mower causes thatch buildup – nothing could be further than the truth.
 Using a mulching lawn mower is good for the grass and for the environment.
 To have a healthy lawn, and reduce waste at municipal facilities, consider using a mulching mower.
+Read further to learn the benefits of using a mulching mower and seek advice from a lawn care professional in your area if you find yourself overwhelmed.

 Keep Grass Healthy with a Mulching Mower

 The way you mow your lawn makes a big difference in its health.
-A lot of people mistakenly think that leaving grass clippings on the lawn causes thatch problems.
+A lot of people mistakenly think that leaving grass clippings on the lawn causes thatch problems, which would then require aeration to fix.
 Thatch is not composed of grass clippings, but rather of living and dead pieces of stem between the soil and the green grass blades.
 Mowing grass with a mulching lawn mower can actually help decrease thatch problems by keeping turf healthy.
 All types of grass are heavy feeders.
 One of the best ways to return nutrients to the soil is to leave the grass clippings on the lawn.
 Grass clippings are high in nitrogen, and thus make great compost; however, they also help restore the soil by adding nitrogen back to it, when left on the ground.
 As long as a regular mowing schedule is maintained, and you do not remove any more than 1/3 of the grass blade in any one mowing session, the amount of grass clippings left on the lawn, and the length of those clippings will not be prohibitive to breaking down quickly.
 (This means that you might have to adjust your mowing schedule if it rains frequently-to keep from removing too much grass blade at one time.)

 How is a Mulching Lawn Mower Different than other Mowers?